Lithographic & Digital

-Litho printing is a technique where the inked image is transferred from a metal plate to a rubber blanket, Typically, printing plates are attached to a cylinder in the press.
-Ink is applied to the plate’s image area and transferred directly to the paper.
+Litho printing is a technique where the inked image is transferred from a metal plate to a rubber blanket, then to the paper.
+Typically, printing plates are attached to a cylinder in the press.
+Ink is applied to the plate’s image area then

 transferred to the rubber blanket, then to the paper – hence the term “off-set printing“..

 Digital can be differentiated from litho or offset printing in many ways, such as: Every impression made onto the paper can be different, as opposed to making several hundred or thousand impressions of the same thing from one set of plates, as in traditional methods.
 The ink or toner does not absorb into the paper, as does conventional Ink, but forms a layer on the surface.
 It generally requires less waste in terms of chemicals used and paper wasted in set up.